 Former students have gone on to study at some of the UK’s top universities, including the University of Oxford, the University of Cambridge, King’s College London, the University of Liverpool, Keele University, the University of Manchester, the University of York, University of Sheffield, Newcastle University, Royal Holloway University of London, University of Edinburgh and Lancaster University.

-They are reading degree programmes such as International Relations and Politics, Law, Criminology, Philosophy and Politics, Criminal Justice, History and Politics and History.
+They are reading exciting degree programmes such as International Relations and Politics, Law, Criminology, Philosophy and Politics, Criminal Justice and History.